opengisci/opengisci.github.io/sp25/_posts/2025-05-05-conclusion.md

 term: sp25
 ---

+## Goals and Expectations

+- Self evaluation
+- Peer review
+- Course evalution
+- Post-course survey
+- Finalize edits to GitHub pages and repositories by `Monday, May 19`

+## Concluding thoughts

 Today is the final day of class together.
 We need to celebrate and review our accomplishments!

 But, there is *always* still more to learn...